Plan your budget

 • Do you know what your fixed monthly costs will be?

-• Do you know when and how you will need to pay for bills?
+• Do you know what bills you will need to pay and when?

 Student living costs